chp-legacy/chainpoint-node/README.md

 ## Thank You!

-Thank you for being an active participant in the Tierion Network and for your interest in running a Chainpoint Node.
+Thank you for being an active participant in the Chainpoint Network and for your interest in running a Chainpoint Node.
 We couldn't do it without you!